CSC142-WCU/csc142/_episodes/02-intro-to-classes-2.md

 questions:
 - "How to set initial values for object attributes at creation time?"
 - "Can all object attributes be accessed directly from outside?"
-- "Can a method be invoked with or with object instantiation?"
+- "Can a method be invoked with or without object instantiation?"
 objectives:
 - "Understand the implication of public and private flags."
 - "Understand the usage of constructor in class definition."